jgmac1106/microformatstemplate/README.md

 ## Bootstrap microformats template

-This is rthe start of a group membership template for academics.
+This is the start of a group membership template for academics.